 - Trust – over 70% of people prefer ordering directly from the restaurant, while only 8% prefer ordering through third-party providers.

-- Variety – Asian, Italian and Sandwich are the most popular non-pizza delivery.
+- Variety – Asian food, Italian food, and sandwiches are the most popular non-pizza delivery.

 - Digital Access – nearly 40% of millennials and Gen Xers plan to increase usage of food delivery, compared to just 19% for baby boomers.